dfberry/mongosample/README.md

 ##Random data
 SQL databases have included the ability to generate this same type of random data with two different ideas: random and top.
 Die-hard database developers have had long debates about the randomness of the data and the accuracy of the query.

 Mongo prototype developers can now use the $sample keyword in the aggregation pipe to produce a the same type of random subset.
-This is a new feature and only applies to the aggregation pipeline.
-By adding it to the aggregation pipeline, you can choose where in the munging of the data to grab the subset.

-##Showing $sample
+##The World Map as a visual example
-In order to show how the random sampling works in the mongo query, the website will show the world map and display 5 random latitude/longitude points on the map.
-Each refresh of the page will produce 5 new random points.
+In order to show how the random sampling works in the mongo query, the website will show the world map and display random latitude/longitude points on the map.
+Each refresh of the page will produce new random points.
+Below the map, the docs will display.

 ![](/public/images/world.png)

 Once the website is up and working with data points, we will play with the query to see how the data points change in response.

-##Overview of Steps to complete exercises
+##Overview of Steps to complete example
 This article assumes you have no mongodb, no website, and no data.
-It does assume you have an account on ComposeIO.
+It does assume you have an account on [ComposeIO](http://www.composeio.com).
 Each step is broken out and explained.
 If there is a step you already have, skip to the next.

-1. get the NodeJS Express website running to display a map of the world
+1. get the NodeJS Express website running to display a map of the world with no data
+2. setup the [ComposeIO](http://www.compose.io) deployment of MongoDB+ ssl database and modify /server/config.json with new mongoDB+ url
-2. get the mock data from [mockaroo](http://www.mockaroo.com) including latitude and longitude
+3. get the mock data from [Mockaroo](http://www.mockaroo.com) including latitude and longitude
-3. setup the [ComposeIO](http://www.composeio.com) deployment of MongoDB+ ssl database
 4. insert the mock data with the insert.js script
 5. update mock data types
-6. change the website files to connect to MongoDB+ ssl database
-7. verify world map displays points of latitude & longitude
+6. verify world map displays points of latitude & longitude

 When the code works and the world map displays with data points, we will play with it to see how $sample impacts the results.